matteogarzon/chess-racket/README.txt

 - Implemented the function 'possible-pawns-moves' that returns a list of possible moves for pawns

-- Implemented the function 'possible-moves' that returns possible moves used for non-pawn pieces
+- Implemented the function 'calculate-all-moves' that returns all possible moves used for non-pawn pieces

 - Implemented the function 'calculate-move' that calculates move based on 'move' and 'current position'